Cedar Park, TX 78613

 Everyone loves a good day trip, but there’s nothing quite like a ride with the Austin Steam Train Association.
 Climb aboard a vintage train and watch as wildflower-covered hills washed in spring sunshine roll by your window.
 The Austin Steam Train Association has several tours you can choose from, such as the Hill Country Flyer and the Bertram Flyer.
 The former is a popular 66-mile, six-hour excursion out to Burnet, where you can explore the historic town square before heading back to Cedar Park.
 If you’re looking for a shorter jaunt, opt for the Bertram Flyer.
 This three-hour tour takes you out to the historic Bertram Depot that was built in 1912 by the San Antonio & Aransas Pass Railroad.

 Along with these tours, the Austin Steam Train Association does offer special excursions as well.
-The Spring Break Flyer (March 13 and 14) is a special mid-week trip out to Bertram, while the Bluebonnet Festival Flyer (April 14 and 15) transports you to Burnet for the annual Bluebonnet Festival.
+The Spring Break Flyer (mid-March) is a special mid-week trip out to Bertram, while the Bluebonnet Festival Flyer (Mid-April) transports you to Burnet for the annual Bluebonnet Festival.
 Tickets for all of these tours are available on the Austin Steam Train Association’s website.

 Soar Over Lake Travis